petrelharp/pyslim/docs/traits.md

 on initialization of the trait, and contribute to all individual's phenotypes.
-Within SLiM there is also the `substitutionOffsetX` property to consider, but since the tree sequence does not distinguish substitutions from other mutations, and here we do nothing with the `substitutionOffset`.
+Within SLiM there is also the `substitutionOffsetX` property to consider, but since the tree sequence does not distinguish substitutions from other mutations, here we do nothing with these.
 (For more on this, see the SLiM manual and [](sec_traits_technical_details).)

 Here is a function that finds the offsets for an individual,